STTRAFE/BoulderSolver/README.md

 # Boulder Game Solver

-This program provides a solution for the puzzle game Boulder. similar to the Japanese game Sokoban.
+This program provides a solution for the puzzle game Boulder, similar to the Japanese game Sokoban.
 It allows users to place boulders on a 7x7 grid and then solve the puzzle to find the optimal path to the finishing point.

 ## How it Works